az-acme/az-acme-docs/docs/architecture.md

 ---
-sidebar_position: 1
+sidebar_position: 2
-title: Why Az-Acme?
+title: Architecture
+description: Architecture and designs goals for Az-Acme
 ---

 While there are many ACMI clients that exist, ```az-acme``` is different in that it has been designed from the outset with a focus on Microsoft Azure and aligned to the following goals.